JudeSamJ/techmavericks_KSP/README.md

 # Tech_Mavericks_KSP

 ## Objective:
 Our primary goal is to develop a mobile application for task allocation within law enforcement.
-This application will leverage AI-based recommendations, informed by expert police officer review, to optimize task assignment based on officer expertise, experience, andstation capabilities, ultimately aiming to improve efficiency and effectiveness.
+This application will leverage AI-based recommendations, informed by expert police officer review, to optimize task assignment based on officer expertise, experience, and station capabilities, ultimately aiming to improve efficiency and effectiveness.

 ## Android Studio:
 Here we create our App through the Android Studio.
 Here we see how to use Android Studio and how to work on it.